wmandai/workice-docs/README.md

-# 🎉WorkiceCRM Docs
+# WorkiceCRM Docs 🎉

-## ⭐️ One CRM to manage your entire freelance business.
+## One CRM to manage your entire freelance business. ⭐️

 Workice CRM Software is a web based, easy, powerful yet affordable CRM with sales and marketing tools, project management, expense tracking, invoicing and estimates tools for small businesses/freelancers.